 Tinnitus is the perception of sound in the ears or head that is not caused by an external sound source.
 Ringing and buzzing sounds may be heard in one or both ears or appear to be generally in the head region.

 It’s not an illness or a disease in itself, but it is often a symptom of a problem within the ear or the hearing pathways to the brain.
 Usually, it occurs when the inner ear is damaged or impaired in some way.
 Some potential causes include:

-These are just a few of the most common causes, but it can also be a side-effect of medication or a result of other health concerns, such as high blood pressure.
+These are just a few of the most common causes, but tinnitus can also be a side-effect of medication or a result of other health concerns, such as high blood pressure.
 It is also commonly associated with age-related hearing loss, although it can affect anyone at any age.

-About 90 percent of cases occur with an underlying hearing loss.
+About 90 percent of cases of tinnitus occur with an underlying hearing loss.
 The World Health Organisation (WHO) now lists tinnitus as a distinct disorder and states that noise exposure is a major cause of permanent hearing loss around the world.
 Recent research confirms that it is the second most common form of hearing loss after age-related hearing loss.
 Prevalence increases with age but experiences of it are very common in all age groups, especially following exposure to loud noise.

 Find out more about tinnitus treatment, its causes, and other disorders.